 Don’t believe the sound bites.
 Like Santa Claus, the reality differs from the marketing.
 Companies do not allow employees to take unlimited time-off.
 Studies show that most US firms with unlimited vacation policies closely manage employee vacation time, with relatively few individuals getting four or more weeks-off per year.
 Managers often tie vacation approvals to performance.

 Companies Save on Administrative Costs

 Upward mobility anxiety?
-In many start-ups, or other fast growing, competitive firms, workers are fearful that, should they take more vacation than their peers, they may miss out on advancement possibilities.
+In many fast growing, competitive firms workers are fearful that, should they take more vacation than their peers, they may miss out on advancement possibilities.
 The result, and one sometimes fomented by management, is workers taking less time off than they might have under use-it-or-lose-it vacation policies.